About Rupin Pass

 - Trek essentials

-It is essential that you carry a proper waterproof trekking bag, along with your winter clothes, and basic camping essentials.
+You must carry a proper waterproof trekking bag, along with your winter clothes, and basic camping essentials.
 Wear proper trekking shoes and break them in before you go off for trekking.
 Contact our team to rent trekking shoes along with other mountain gear.

 - How to dress up